 In order to encourage excellence in writing across disciplines, the university requires all undergraduates to take a number of writing-intensive (W) courses.
 Complete information about writing-intensive (W) courses can be found on the Expository Writing Program website.

 - Writing with Sources: A Guide for Students

 Written by Gordon Harvey, this booklet explains how and why to use sources in your writing, how to document sources, and how to avoid plagiarism.
 It is distributed to all incoming freshmen and is also available through the Office of the Dean of Student Life.
-The 2008 edition of WWS is available online.

 - Undergraduate Student Handbook